opdsbanasya/NamasteNodeJS/Episode 7/README.md

 - **Never use sync functions, because these block your main thread.**

 ## setTimeoutZero
-when you pass `0` ms to setTimeout, JS offloads it to libuv, because it is a async operatio.
-It have 0 ms, but still libuv can.t push into callback because libuv can **push a operation into callstack only when callstack is empty**, mean after that JS engine has been executed all code.
+when you pass `0` ms to setTimeout, JS offloads it to libuv, because it is a async operation.
+It have 0 ms, but still libuv can't push into callback because libuv can **push a operation into callstack only when callstack is empty**, mean after that JS engine has been executed all code.
 - [setTimeoutZero.js](./setTimeoutZero.js)

 ```js